argilla-io/argilla/README.md

 ```

 If you go to your Rubrix web app at http://localhost:6900/, you should see your first dataset.
-**The default username and password are `rubrix` and `1234`**.
-You can also check the REST API docs at http://localhost:6900/api/docs.

-Congratulations!
-You are ready to start working with Rubrix.
-You can continue reading a working example below.
+**Congratulations!
+You are ready to start working with Rubrix.** You can continue reading for a working example below.

 To better understand what's possible take a look at Rubrix's [Cookbook](https://rubrix.rtfd.io/en/stable/guides/cookbook.html)